Niharika040/Footwear-Sales-Analytics/README.md

     - **Cost Optimization**: **Nylon** and **Canvas** products are priced lower, suggesting opportunities for cost- effective product lines targeting budget-conscious consumers.

+## Conclusion: Strategic Recommendations Focused on Sales Optimization

+   The **Footwear Sales Analytics** project offers valuable insights into customer buying behaviors and sales trends across different product categories and brands.
+By
+    analyzing sales data, we have identified Nike, New Balance, and Fila as the leading brands, with Running Shoes being the most popular category for both men and women.

+   -Key recommendations to improve sales and optimize business strategy include:
+      **1. Enhanced Marketing Campaigns:** The strong demand for **Running Shoes** across both genders suggests the need for focused marketing campaigns.
+For men, promoting the performance benefits, while for women, highlighting style and versatility could help increase sales further.
+      **2. Inventory Planning:** **Running Shoes and Casual** Shoes should receive more inventory to meet demand, while underperforming categories like **Hiking** and **Crossfit** may need to be de-prioritized or adjusted based on inventory turnover.
+      **3. Pricing Optimization:** The analysis revealed a significant variation in prices by brand.
+High-end brands like **Nike** and **Adidas** should continue targeting the premium market, while lower-priced options like **Skechers** and **Vans** could attract more budget-conscious customers.
+      **4. Material Cost Strategy:** The analysis of material types and their associated prices suggests that products using high-performance materials such as **Primeknit** and **Flyknit** are priced higher.
+These premium materials can be leveraged to position the brand as a high-quality, performance-driven footwear company.
+Further work could include predictive analytics to forecast future sales trends, enabling better long-term planning.